- Short video tips to help you learn Audacity

-When you’re new to voice over production and sound design, there are a few tips that will get you up to speed fast and prevent mistakes.
+Once you’ve covered some of the basics, here are a few PRODUCTION tips that will get you up to speed fast and prevent mistakes.
 We’ll concentrate on how to do this in Audacity (download here), but these tips are useful for any digital audio editing software, system or workflow.
 (This assumes you have some familiarity with the basics of Audacity and your computer.

 1. The Magic of Changing Tempo